AIS-Bonn/opt_control/README.md

 It has been successfully used on different micro aerial vehicles, in different research projects and robotic competitions.

-# Papers Describing the Approach
+# Papers describing the Approach
 Marius Beul and Sven Behnke: [Fast Full State Trajectory Generation for Multirotors](http://ais.uni-bonn.de/papers/ICUAS_2017_Beul_Trajectory_Generation.pdf) In Proceedings of International Conference on Unmanned Aircraft Systems (ICUAS), Miami, FL, USA, June 2017

 Marius Beul and Sven Behnke: [Analytical Time-optimal Trajectory Generation and Control for Multirotors](http://ais.uni-bonn.de/papers/ICUAS_2016_Beul.pdf) In Proceedings of International Conference on Unmanned Aircraft Systems (ICUAS), Arlington, VA, USA, June 2016